Joanna-Khek/Joanna-Khek/README.md

 :scroll: Visit my portfolio page here: [https://joanna-khek.github.io/](https://joanna-khek.github.io/)

-:mortar_board: I am currently a MSc in Statistics student at National University of Singapore.
-I graduated from Nanyang Technological University Singapore (NTU) with a Bachelor in Mathematical Sciences (Statistics) in 2018.
+:mortar_board: I obtained my MSc in Statistics from National University of Singapore (NUS) in 2022 and BSc in Mathematical Sciences from Nanyang Technological University (NTU) in 2018.
+I am a machine learning enthusiast and have an interest in creating web applications!

 :love_hotel: I am a Data Scientist and I have strong interest in the domain of Machine Learning as well as creating web applications.